Cr34TIVv3/PIt-Paste-It-/README.md

 TODO
 ====

-- dynamic form for home post formular in order to finalize captcha
+ DONE  ----- > dynamic form for home post formular in order to finalize captcha

-- linking of some informations (global public pastes, user's pastes) with database
+- linking of some informations (global public pastes, user's pastes) with database further research -> js for expiration (24h script)

+---
+     create a new table in order to modify posts

+---

-- chaning credentials about user account
+- changing credentials about user account